vuex-orm/vuex-orm/docs/api/model/model.md

 - **`$namespace(method: string): string`**

-  Get namespaced string to be used for dispathing actions or calling getters.
+  Get namespaced string to be used for dispatching actions or calling getters.

   ```js
   const user = new User()